MesoHops: Size-invariant scaling calculations of multi-excitation open quantum systems: Adaptive Basis Construction

-where $\hat{\Psi}_{t}$ is $\tilde{\Psi}_t$ projected into basis $\mathbb{A}_{t + \Delta t}\bigoplus\mathbb{S}_{t + \Delta t}$.
+where $|\hat{\Psi}_{t}\rangle$ is $|\tilde{\Psi}\rangle_t$ projected into basis $\mathbb{A}_{t + \Delta t} \bigotimes \mathbb{S}_{t + \Delta t}$.

 Both the auxiliary and state basis constructions are broken into two steps.
-The first step of the auxiliary basis construction is to find the stable auxiliary basis $(\mathbb{A}_{t + \Delta t}^{s})$, the portion of $\mathbb{A}_{t + \Delta t}$ corresponding to the reduced subset of $\mathbb{A}_{t}$ that satisfies the derivative error bound $(\delta_A/2)$.
+The first step of the auxiliary basis construction is to find the stable auxiliary basis $(\mathbb{A}_{t + \Delta t}^{s})$, the portion of $\mathbb{A}_{t + \Delta t}$ corresponding to the reduced subset of $\mathbb{A}_{t}$ that introduces error $E_{\mathbb{A}_{t}^s}$ no greater than $\delta_A/2$.
 The next step in the construction of $\mathbb{A}_{t + \Delta t}$ is finding the reduced set of boundary auxiliary vectors ($|\vec{k}_b\rangle \in \mathbb{A}\setminus\mathbb{A}_{t}$)\bibnote{Here we use standard set notation for set subtraction where $\mathbb{A}\setminus \mathbb{A}_t$ represents the set of elements in $\mathbb{A}$ and not in $\mathbb{A}_t$.} satisfying error bound $\delta_A' = \sqrt{\delta_A^2-E^2_{\mathbb{A}_{t}^s}}$, guaranteeing that the total error associated with the construction of $\mathbb{A}_{t+\Delta t}$ is bounded by $\delta_A$.
-The state basis is constructed in exactly the same manner as the auxiliary basis, with the stipulation that we consider only the flux out of the stable auxiliary wave functions $\mathbb{A}_{t + \Delta t}^{s}$ found above, as the newly-added boundary auxiliary wave functions have no population.
+The state basis is constructed in exactly the same manner as the auxiliary basis, with the stipulation that we consider only the flux into auxiliary wave functions in the basis $\mathbb{A}_{t + \Delta t}$ found above, since the error associated with all other flux terms have already been accounted for.
 The state basis is given its own error tolerance $\delta_{S}$, such that total derivative error associated with constructing the new basis satisfies error bound $\delta = \sqrt{\delta_A^2 + \delta_S^2}$.
 While the first adHOPS calculations reported in Ref. \onlinecite{varveloFormallyExactSimulations2021} used the same error bound for the auxiliary and state basis, subsequent work in Ref. \onlinecite{varvelo2023formally} demonstrated the utility of treating the state and auxiliary error bounds as independent convergence parameters.